eduardbelan/Tess-Extract/README.md

 ```
 ## Snippets
 The function `"extract_txt_to_console()"` is available in the snippets.py file as a separate and fully functional program.

+## Jupyter Notebook
+Ther is a `tess-extract.ipynb` file.
+It shows some functions of the pytesseract library.
+Feel free to view `tess-extract.ipynb` here on GitHub.

 ## Run in Console
 It is possible to run the program in the console directly.
 Here are some useful commands: